Dolpo: History

 Dolpo appears in historical records since c.
 8th century.
 In the time from the 6th century to the 8th century the Tibetan Yarlung dynasty conquered most Tibetan-speaking territories.
 This seems to have caused a southward migration towards Dolpo and the peripheral areas along the upper Kali Gandaki River (Lo and Serib).
 In 842, Tibet fell apart, and Dolpa fell under the kingdom of Purang.
 Purang and Dolpa became temporarily part of the kingdom of Guge in the 10th century, but soon became separate again when King sKyid lde Nyi ma mgon divided Guge among his three sons.

-During the reign of the Ya-rtse king A-sog-lde around 1253 both Dolpo and Serib were lost to the ruler of Gungthang, mGon po lde.
+During the reign of the Ya-rtse (a royal lineage generally accosiated with the Khasas) king A-sog-lde around 1253 both Dolpo and Serib were lost to the ruler of Gungthang, mGon po lde.
 The latter then reunited both the Dolpo and Serib and classified them among three provinces of mNga' ris.
 It is also known from historical documents that Mongolian troops reached Dolpo to conquer this province when they conquered many parts of Tibet and finally handed over the power to the ruler of the Sakya period.

 In the 14th century Dolpo fell under its eastern neighbor the Kingdom of Lo, which controlled the trans-Himalayan trade route through the Kali Gandaki Gorge.
 The Dolpo had to pay tax and travel to Lo Monthang to provide manual labor.

 For some time between the 15th century (1440?) and the 16th century, Dolpo was temporarily independent and ruled by a king from the Ra nag dynasty.

 In 1769, the Gorkhas conquered Kathmandu and established the Kingdom of Nepal, which would soon reach more or less the country's modern extent.
 In 1789, Nepal swallowed the Lo kingdom and with it Dolpo.
 The kingdom's attempt to wrest nominal suzerainty over Tibet from China ended in a massive Chinese intervention that left Nepal paying tribute to China.